Beltone Hearing Aid Reviews From an Audiologist in 2025

 HearMax Smartphone App

-As the Beltone hearing aid lineup has evolved, so has its smartphone app, HearMax.
-The app is a very user-friendly, intuitive, and discreet way to control Beltone hearing aids.
+As the Beltone hearing aid lineup has evolved, so has their smartphone app, HearMax.
+The app is a user-friendly, intuitive, and discreet way to control Beltone hearing aids.
 Once connected, it provides basic volume control and program-selection control.
 It also allows you to fine-tune your hearing aids in specific settings and adjust the “mixing” of input from accessories such as the MyPAL microphone or TV Link 2.
+The updated user interface is attractive, and I like that the tinnitus management is integrated.

 HearMax Welcome Screen